Skip to main content

 Pitch reference table

 Common roof pitches with their angle and slope multiplier.
-Use this to convert between rise/12 ratios, degrees, and the multiplier this calculator applies.
+Use it to convert between rise/12 ratios, degrees, and the multiplier this calculator applies.

 PitchAngleMultiplier